arnauddesombre/Python-Utilities/README.md

 ----------

 <b>running_median.py</b><br>
-Computes the running median of a series of numbers in O(Log(n)) time, which is the most efficient algorithm.<br>
+Compute the running median of a series of numbers in O(Log(n)) time, which is the most efficient algorithm.<br>

 ----------